 - Discharge from the nose that is yellow or green in color

 - Pink eye

 - Please note, COVID 19 symptoms will require isolation for 10 days from the start of symptoms; and, COVID 19 exposure requires quarantine for 14 days.

 Bethany Busy Bee Preschool Offers:

 - Personal attention by teachers.
 Home visits are scheduled either at Busy Bee or at the child’s home a few weeks prior to the beginning of school, so the child can meet the teacher in a comfortable setting.
 This visit allows the teacher to learn a bit about the child’s interests and abilities; what might be hard for them; how they are best comforted, etc. The teacher will collect the ASQ and answer many of your questions about the beginning of school.
+In the classroom, each child receives personal attention as the other children are at the various centers.
 Emotional & Social Development

 - Weekly Bible Stories.
 Children will hear a story from the Bible and receive another page for their Busy Bee Bible Storybook.
 The children will be encouraged to memorize Bible verses and understand biblical values such as love, gentleness, kindness, joy and peace.

 - Daily Music and Movement.
 Your child will be engaged in music and movement activities for about 20 minutes each day.
 These activities utilize instruments, bean bags, the parachute, bells and drums.
 Units are often reinforced during this active time period.
 Christian songs, finger plays and simple Bible verses, secular music and preschool exercises or music videos may be used.